-- 1 Touch the displayed parameter label located inside the parameter tile to change it to a different parameter. - 2 The tile configuration menu will show the selected parameter highlighted in color and other parameters currently being displayed outlined in color.
+- 1. Touch the displayed parameter label located inside the parameter tile to change it to a different parameter. - 2.
+The tile configuration menu will show the selected parameter highlighted in color and other parameters currently being displayed outlined in color.
 Available parameters appear on the screen without highlights.
-Figure 5-4 shows the parameter selection tab of the tile configuration menu that will appear while selecting continuous parameters and monitoring with the HemoSphere Swan-Ganz module.
-The appearance of this window while monitoring with other HemoSphere modules or cables varies from what is shown in figure 5-4.
+Figure 5-4 on page 91 shows the parameter selection tab of the tile configuration menu that will appear while selecting continuous parameters and monitoring with the HemoSphere Swan-Ganz module.
+The appearance of this window while monitoring with other HemoSphere modules or cables varies from what is shown in Figure 5-4 on page 91.

 Parameters are organized into categories.
 The categories available are based on the current monitoring mode.
 Categories, listed below, are grouped together on the parameter selection configuration menu.
-See figure 5-4.
+See Figure 5-4 on page 91.